andrewacashner/hearingfaithms/chapters/chapter-2.md

 notebooks stitched together from piles of his received letters, fitting up to twelve staves of music in the margins and unused sides of the paper.
-The letters reflect a correspondence with a broad peninsular network of musicians, often about exchanging villancico poetry (see chapter 5).
+The letters reflect a correspondence with a broad peninsular network of musicians, often about exchanging villancico poetry (see chapter `ref:ch:Segovia`).
 [@LopezCalo:IrizarLetters1; @Olarte:Irizar; @Rodriguez:Networks]
 Irízar probably received this poem through such correspondence with a colleague in Zaragoza.